kirklandnuts/sql_de_mayo/beginner/README.md

 This newer database is indeed a relational database and conveys the same exact information as the previous database while adding some efficiency.
 To solidify an understanding of relational databases, let's review the numerous changes we've made.

 As discussed, we've added a relation to represent students, and each relation in the new database represents only one entity type.
+As a result, our new database exhibits much less redundancy.
 However, since we removed information about students and courses from the relation `course_enrollments`, we needed a way of maintaining the information of who enrolled in which course, and that's when keys come into play.

 We introduced keys into our database by adding a column of unique identifiers to each of the relations `course_enrollments` and `students` (`courses` already had a uniquely identifying field, `courseID`).
 The identifiers `courseID` and `studentID` are then referenced in the relation `course_enrollments`, allowing us to maintain the information we didn't want to lose.